Naushad Moosa: Air India: 2013

 After Godfrey Pereira resigned as head coach of Air India of the I-League, Moosa was signed to replace him in February 2013.
 His first match in charge took place on 3 March 2013 against ONGC.
 Despite Air India taking the lead in the 41st minute, ONGC came back to win 2–1.
 He would fail to get Air India a single victory during his short three months stint with the club as Air India eventually finished 13th, in the relegation zone, at the end of the season.

 Pune FC: 2013–16

 Moosa managed youth team of Pune F.C.
 Under his coaching Pune F.C.
 Academy won two I-League U20 titles in 2012 and 2013.
 He also led the team to Pune Football League title in 2016.

-Bengaluru FC: 2017–present
+Bengaluru FC: 2017–2023

 On 29 June 2017 it was announced that Moosa would join Bengaluru FC as assistant coach and head coach of the club's reserve side.

 On 6 January 2021 after the sacking of Carles Cuadrat, Moosa became the interim head coach of Bengaluru.